continuitydrift/eth-denver-2022/chapter-9.md

 Nico sighed again, figuratively and literally.
 "Forgive me.
 Consider it a...what do you call it?
 A 'Live Action Role Play?'"

 "You're A LARPER?!"
-Sunitha shouted, loud enough at the end that she had to glance habitually around to see who was listening.
-Sunil was, based only the sounds of some indo-european language coming from the other side of he room, in his own conversation, but probably subconsciously matching demands for auditory space.
-Literally and figuratively.
+Sunitha shouted, loud enough at the end that she had to glance habitually around to see who was there that might be listening.

 "I'm a thespian," Nico said with dignity, fluffing his feathers.
 "One adapts.
 So as to not become irrelevant."